-Benefits exclude:1
+Benefits exclude:

-- Dental preparations (e.g., topical fluoride, Arestin®), with the exception of oral fluoride - Over-the-counter drugs, vitamins, or minerals (except for diabetic supplies and preventive drugs) - Prescription homeopathic and miscellaneous natural products - Prescription products for cosmetic purposes such as photo-aged skin products and skin depigmentation products - Medications in unit dose packaging - Impotence medications for members under the age of 18 - Injectable allergens - Cosmetic drugs including hair loss drugs, anti-wrinkle creams, hair removal creams, and others - Special medical formulas and medical food products, except as required by state law - Compounded medications some exclusions apply.
-Examples include bulk powders, bulk chemicals, and proprietary bases used in compounded medications - Drugs administered intrathecally, or a drug which must be infused into a space other than the blood, by or under the direction of health care professionals and recommended to be administered under sedation or supervision - Drugs not suitable for coverage under a pharmacy/outpatient prescription drug benefit, as determined by CVS Caremark - Select medical devices and artificial saliva products - Prescription digital therapeutics, unless otherwise specified
+- Dental preparations (e.g., topical fluoride, Arestin[®]), except for oral fluoride - Over-the-counter drugs, vitamins, or minerals (except for diabetic supplies and preventive drugs) - Prescription homeopathic and miscellaneous natural products - Prescription products for cosmetic purposes such as photo-aged skin products and skin depigmentation products - Medications in unit dose packaging - Impotence medications for members under the age of eighteen - Injectable allergens - Cosmetic drugs including hair loss drugs, anti-wrinkle creams, hair removal creams, and others - Special medical formulas and medical food products, except as required by state law - Compounded medications some exclusions apply.
+Examples include bulk powders, bulk chemicals, and proprietary bases used in compounded medications. - Drugs administered intrathecally, or a drug which must be infused into a space other than the blood, by or under the direction of health care professionals and recommended to be administered under sedation or supervision - Drugs not suitable for coverage under a pharmacy/outpatient prescription drug benefit, as determined by CVS Caremark - Select medical devices and artificial saliva products - Prescription digital therapeutics, unless otherwise specified - Unapproved products that may be marketed contrary to the Federal Food, Drug and Cosmetic Act - Therapeutic devices or appliances, including support garments, ostomy supplies, durable medical equipment, and non-medical substances - Scar products - Miscellaneous topical analgesics (containing ingredients in strengths typically used in OTC analgesics) and convenience kits (containing two or more products to be used separately) - Prescription multivitamins (other than pediatric and prenatal multivitamins)